NatashaKamami/Advanced_ML/README.md

 # Advanced Machine Learning Repository Details

 This table provides an overview of each project, including the focus area, a brief description, and a summary of the results achieved.
-Here's a summary table of the projects included:
+Here's a summary table of the projects included:

 | Project Title                 | Algorithms/Category        | Description                                                                 | Results Summary                                                       |
 |-------------------------------|----------------------------|-----------------------------------------------------------------------------|-----------------------------------------------------------------------|